Next.js Localization Free

 When the multilingual routing is done, you can find a locale property in the useRouter() hook.
 That is a visitor's preferred locale.
 Require a proper locale and use values from localized JSONs as myLocale.stringKey everywhere you need a text label in the UI.

-Choosing an Next.js i18n library
+Choosing an Next.js i18n Library

 Copy link